suncoast-devs/handbook/lessons/full-stack-build-an-app-show-individual-restaurant/index.md

 ```

 We will also define a `NullRestaurant` that will represent the default value of
-our object when there is no data being returned from `react query`
+our object when there is no data being returned from `react query`.

 ```typescript
 const NullRestaurant: RestaurantType = {